 Since there are several different types, there are also several possible treatments.
 Your dentist will complete some tests to see whether your tooth can still be saved with reversible pulpitis treatment, or whether you need a tooth extracted for irreversible pulpitis treatment.

 Your tooth can be saved if you seek early treatment for reversible pulpitis.
 During reversible pulpitis treatment, your dentist will remove any cavities and add a filling to stop the pulp being exposed.
 Similarly, tooth pulpitis caused by a crack in the tooth can also be treated with a crown.

 Irreversible pulpitis treatment

 When the pulp in a tooth has died, it can’t be restored or recovered.
 However, it may still be possible to save the affected tooth.
-With a diagnosis of irreversible pulpitis, dentists can perform a root canal procedure to remove the decayed root.
-The tooth is then filled and sealed, sometimes with a crown, and should look and feel normal again.
+With a diagnosis of irreversible pulpitis, dentists can perform a root canal procedure to remove the pulp tissue.
+The tooth is then filled and sealed, most often with a crown, and should look and feel normal again.